 Table of Contents

-You might have seen green circles on Google Maps while navigating northern areas of Saudi Arabia and wonder what are these green circles?
-Saudi Arabia is one of the countries that use Centre Pivot irrigation.
+You might have seen green circles on Google Maps in northern areas of Saudi Arabia and wondered what are these green circles.
+Saudi Arabia is one of the countries that use Centre Pivot irrigation and circle farms.

-The circular crops that are visible on the map are basically due to the center pivot irrigation being used by the country.
-In fact, you will find these circular crop fields on the map of those countries who utilize this form of irrigation.
+The circular crops visible on the map are basically due to the center pivot irrigation used by the country.
+You will find these circular crop fields on the map of those countries that utilize this form of irrigation.

 The center pivot irrigation system uses a range of sprinklers that rotate around a point.
-This causes the irrigated area to emerge as a green circle and that is why circular crop fields are used to indicate such an irrigation system.
+This causes the irrigated area to emerge as circle farms.

-This type of irrigation system is credited to Boeing system which uses heavy water pumps that are capable of pumping water up to 5 miles in a circular radius.
+This type of irrigation system is credited to the Boeing system, which uses heavy water pumps that are capable of pumping water up to 5 miles in a circular radius.
 The circumference of a circle is around 3.5 km.

-In Saudi Arabia, the Center Pivot Irrigation is being used at many projects that are basically upon the land which is arid and Hyper-arid in nature.
+In Saudi Arabia, the Center Pivot Irrigation is being used at many projects that are basically on the arid and Hyper-arid land.

 The non-renewable fossil water, which lies at a depth of 1 km, is mined and pumped to irrigate the fields using the center pivot irrigation system.
-Such irrigation system is being used for a variety of fields such as wheat and alfalfa.
+Such irrigation system is used for various fields such as wheat and alfalfa.

 The water path that is utilized by the project is determined by the engineers.
-The engineers determine the river channels that have now been buried by the sand seas.
-Such irrigational projects are however limited in terms of production as reservoirs in Saudi Arabia have been drained out.
+The engineers determine the river channels that the sand seas have now buried.
+However, such irrigation projects are limited in production as reservoirs in Saudi Arabia have been drained out.

-However, one of the alarming things is that Saudi Arabia is suffering from water depletion crisis.
-The underground water and aquifers are being depleted with the passage of time.
+However, one of the alarming things is that Saudi Arabia is suffering from a water depletion crisis.
+The underground water and aquifers are being depleted with time.